Skip to content

 Technical Safeguards

 Technical safeguards under HIPAA Security Rule §164.312 are the controls built directly into the technology systems themselves.
 Required specifications include unique user identification, emergency access procedures, automatic log-off, encryption and decryption mechanisms, audit controls, integrity controls, entity authentication, and transmission security.
-The NIST Special Publication 800-66 Revision 2 (2023) provides authoritative guidance for mapping these requirements to practical controls and is widely used by healthcare security professionals as an implementation roadmap.
+NIST Special Publication 800-66 Revision 2 (2023) provides authoritative guidance for mapping these requirements to practical controls and is widely used by healthcare security professionals as an implementation roadmap.

 One misunderstanding that creates genuine compliance exposure: HIPAA designates some specifications as addressable rather than required.
 Addressable does not mean optional.
 It means you must either implement the specification, document and deploy an equivalent alternative measure, or formally document why the specification is not reasonable and appropriate for your specific organization.
 HHS OCR auditors examine organizations' handling of addressable specifications closely.